 Section 2.
 Membership of house and senate.
-(1) Following the decennial census of 1990 and in each legislature thereafter, the senate shall consist of not less than thirty nor more than thirty-five members.
+(1) Following the decennial census of 2020 and in each legislature thereafter, the senate shall consist of thirty-five members.
 The legislature may fix the number of members of the house of representatives at not more than two times as many representatives as there are senators.
 The senators and representatives shall be chosen by the electors of the respective counties or districts into which the state may, from time to time, be divided by law.

 (2) Whenever there is reason to reapportion the legislature or to provide for new congressional district boundaries in the state, or both, because of a new federal census or because of a decision of a court of competent jurisdiction, a commission for reapportionment shall be formed on order of the secretary of state.
 The commission shall be composed of six members.
 The leaders of the two largest political parties of each house of the legislature shall each designate one member and the state chairmen of the two largest political parties, determined by the vote cast for governor in the last gubernatorial election, shall each designate one member.
 In the event any appointing authority does not select the members within fifteen calendar days following the secretary of state’s order to form the commission, such members shall be appointed by the Supreme Court.
 No member of the commission may be an elected or appointed official in the state of Idaho at the time of designation or selection.